A Big Live Box from Chicago

 Gene Turonis, All the Pretty Girls.
 Gene Turonis has been a New Jersey plumber for decades, but it turns out that not all his pipes are stored in his truck.
 The guy can sing—and play and write—and he has enlisted some first-rate backup here, including the accordionist Charlie Giordano, who is best known for his fine work in Bruce Springsteen’s band.
 This album offers several Turonis originals plus a party-ready reading of Chris Kenner’s 1961 hit, “I Like It Like That,” Clarence Gatemouth Brown’s “Going Back to Louisiana,” and Willie Nelson’s “I’d Have to Be Crazy.”
 Also here: two numbers associated with George Jones, including “Things Have Gone to Pieces,” whose first line, appropriately enough, is “Oh, the faucet started dripping in the kitchen.”

 Yung Wu, Shore Leave.
 No, they’re not Chinese: Yung Wu was among several side projects and alumni bands to emerge from the Feelies, the influential New York City-area indie rock group that formed in 1976.
 The name, according to liner notes by frontman Dave Weckerman, came from a band member’s mispronunciation of a Chinese menu item.
 Recorded over eight days in 1987, the long out-of-print Shore Leave is delightfully lacking in overdubs and production flourishes—it sounds like the result of a garage jam session.
 The only LP ever released by Yung Wu, it is loaded with jangly acoustic guitar work, pop melodies, and strong original material.
-Like such other period outfits as the Only Ones (“Another Girl, Another Planet”), this group manage to straddle a line between punk and pop.
+Like such other period outfits as the Only Ones (“Another Girl, Another Planet”), this group manages to straddle a line between punk and pop.
 The predominant originals are first-rate, and so are the covers of the Rolling Stones’ “Child of the Moon” and Neil Young’s “Powderfinger.”

 Heather Styka & the Sentimentals, North.
 Heather Styka, who plays guitar, piano, and organ, applies her gorgeous voice to a dozen folk-rooted, pop-and country-flavored originals on a lyrically rich album that makes you feel as if you’re peeking into her diary.
 Many of these numbers—such as the powerful “Michigan or Minnesota”—concern romantic relationships, though one (“Love Harder”) focuses on America in the aftermath of the Trump election and another (“O’Hare”) is about Styka’s hometown of Chicago.
 Sprinkled throughout are lines that make you suspect she enjoys listening to other people’s music as much as making her own: one song, for example, mentions “arming ourselves against the apocalypse with Leonard Cohen songs” and going to Coney Island to “chase down Woody Guthrie.”
 In another, she refers to “singing that Greg Brown tune.”
 Clearly, she has good taste—and a lot of talent.